vidister/gimp-web/content/news/2006-08-11 Open Usability.md

 Date: 2006-08-11
 Category: News
 Authors: Wilber
+Summary: The GIMP team is proud to announce that the GNU Image Manipulation Program has been chosen as the first Open Source Software project for a sponsored student project on usability.

 The GIMP team is proud to announce that the GNU Image Manipulation Program has been chosen as the first Open Source Software project for a sponsored student project on usability.